‘Game Of Thrones’ Season 7: Release Date Update, Latest Spoilers And Theories

 Has a major part of the alleged Season 7 plot leak, been denied by Game of Thrones‘ showrunners?

 During the SXSW film festival, Game of Thrones showrunners, David Benioff and D.B.
 Weiss, fielded a question about the possibilities of a “dragon White Walker” in Season 7.
-According to Rotten Tomatoes, David Benioff reportedly stated.
+According to Rotten Tomatoes, David Benioff reportedly stated the follow.

 As those who have read the alleged Season 7 Reddit plot leak know, it claims Game of Thrones Season 7 will end with one of Daenerys’ dragons being killed, and resurrected as a wight.
 The showrunners’ comments seemed to pour cold water on the alleged spoiler that was originally posted on Reddit by user awayforthelads, and later recompiled by maureencreates.